Sooner or later, everyone has to grow up

 For all their incredible convenience and versatility, standardised Quickfit ground glass joints have an annoying tendency to pop open.
 Wire loops, little glass horns, springs, rubber bands - all of these have used over the years in an attempt to keep them securely fastened.
 Metal clips were also available, but rummaging around in a drawer of silvery gadgets was maddening.
 Then came the Keck clip.

 Hermann Keck was a born fiddler.
 Throughout his childhood, he took things apart to see how they worked.
 Born in 1919, in Treysa in the central German state of Hessen, he lost both his parents by the time he was 16.
-In 1935, the year his father died, his grandfather took him to the Deutsches Museum in Berlin where he was instantly hooked by the machines and engines.
+In 1935, the year his father died, his grandfather took him to the Deutsches Museum in Munich where he was instantly hooked by the machines and engines.

 With the start of the second world war, Keck was drafted into the armed forces.
 He served, largely unscathed, until the end of the war when he was interned in France.
 The camp was a cold, damp and tedious place, but a new world opened when a family friend posted him a copy of Riesenfeld’s Anorganische Chemisches Praktikum, which he read voraciously.
 His readings led to long conversations with older chemists interned with him, and his studies so impressed the camp commander that he was allowed to read in a warm and well-lit room.